AesopInteractive/lasso/README.md

-# lasso
+# Lasso
-Bug reports for Lasso
+This Github repository serves (for now) as a bug tracker for Lasso front-end editor.